 - 4.3.1.
 In case a complaint is received in AKU about non-compliance of approved Ethics Protocols for a study, the complaint should be submitted by the recipient to the chair of the relevant ERC. - 4.3.2.
 The chair ERC shall conducts preliminary information-gathering and fact-finding to determine whether the complaint has merit. - 4.3.3.
 In case the preliminary information gathering suggests the need for an investigation, the ERC Chair shall make an initial ruling on the event.
 If the chair decides to suspend the study, then the suspension decision must be ratified in the next ERC full committee meeting.
 Reasons for suspension must be communicated to the PI or designee in writing and to the relevant research body in AKU namely the Chair ERB with a copy to URC. - 4.3.4.
-The PI or designee have the right to appeal the decision against the complaint. - 4.3.5.
+The PI or designee have the right to appeal the decision against the complaint.
+The appeal should be on the grounds identified in point No 4.2.2 - 4.3.5.
 They may appeal to the Ethics Review Board. - 4.3.6.
 The ERB shall appoint an appeal committee as described in 4.2 above. - 4.3.7.
 The appeal committee shall review the case idependently in detail. - 4.3.8.
-The decision of the appeal committee shall be final.
+The decision of the appeal committee shall be final